 Dr. Gil's research focuses on the etiology, epidemiology, and treatment of adolescent substance abuse and mental health.
 He has authored numerous articles that examine the role of culture, race, and ethnicity in adolescent substance use and mental health.
 His research has been published in the American Journal of Public Health, Archives of General Psychiatry, Epidemiology, Addiction, and American Journal of Epidemiology, among others.
 Dr. Gil has conducted numerous longitudinal epidemiological studies in California and Florida, as well as clinical trials testing interventions to reduce substance abuse among adolescents.
 His research has been funded by several NIH Institutes and various Foundations.
 He also has served on numerous review and advisory panels for the National Institute of Mental Health, the National Institute on Drug Abuse, the National Institute on Alcohol Abuse and Alcoholism, and the California Tobacco Related Disease Program.
 He is on the editorial board of numerous scientific journals in his field of research.
 He is currently a member of the Advisory Council for the National Institute on Alcohol Abuse and Alcoholism (NIAAA), a member of the APLU's Council on Research Policy and Graduate Education, and a member of the Board of Trustees of the Southeastern Universities Research (SURA).

-Mirtha E. Alberto serves as the Director of the Budget & Cost Analysis section of the Division of Research (DoR).
+Mirtha E. Alberto serves as the Director of the Budget & Cost Analysis section of the Office of Research and Economic Development (ORED).
 Ms. Alberto joined our team in 2005, but was no stranger to FIU.
 Mirtha graduated with a Bachelor's Degree in Management Information Systems from FIU's College of Business Administration in 1991.
-In this capacity, she manages the budget for the internal operations of the Division of Research, and all of its university-wide research commitments as well as those of the FIU Research Foundation.
+In this capacity, she manages the budget for the internal operations of the Office of Research and Economic Development, and all of its university-wide research commitments as well as those of the FIU Research Foundation.
 Her group coordinates the resolutions of exceptions, processes month-end and year-end transactions, distributes F&A overhead returns to the colleges, monitors operations spending and research spending on allocated stimulus and carry forward funds, enters data for research proposals, awards, agreements, subcontracts, tracks expenses and reconciles C&G department ids, and coordinates time & effort certifications.
 Mirtha serves as a liaison on university-wide system implementation of projects.
-She also coordinates professional employee development activities and team building events for the DoR.
+She also coordinates professional employee development activities and team building events for the ORED.

 Peter Hernandez serves as the Director of Technology Transfer and Commercialization, and provides overall leadership and direction for patents and licensing.
 He plans, develops, directs, and assesses the University's Intellectual Property portfolio, including generation of licensing revenues.
 Mr. Hernandez also coordinates cooperative ventures with businesses and industries to promote FIU technology, facilitate industry-university collaboration and technology transfer, and advance the commercial use of FIU intellectual property.